BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 A person can create as many addresses as required.
 The address creation process will be explained in details in :ref: `Sending BEAM` and :ref: `Receiving BEAM`.

-.. example:: Imagine a world with only two wallets.
+*Example:* Imagine a world with only two wallets.
 One belongs to you and the other belongs to Alice.
 You have created one address to receive money from Alice and another address to send money to Alice.
 Alice will never know that she’s receiving money from the same person she sends the money to.

-.. example:: Imagine a world with only three wallets.
+*Example:* Imagine a world with only three wallets.
 One belongs to you, another belongs to Alice and yet another belongs to Bob.
 You have created one address to receive money from Alice and another address to receive money from Bob.
 Alice and Bob will never know they send money to the same person.

 .. attention:: For the ultimate privacy, it is advised to have a **dedicated address for every transaction** (ie. for both Sending or Receiving).
 In other cases an address can be reused unless it had reached its expiration time (which is specified when an address is created).

-.. example:: Imagine you’ve created the address with expiration interval of 24 hours and immediately sent it to Alice.
+*Example:* Imagine you’ve created the address with expiration interval of 24 hours and immediately sent it to Alice.
 In the next 24 hours Alice will be able to send BEAM to you as many times as she likes, reusing the same address of yours.

 .. warning:: Reusing same addresses, created with longer expiration interval, can be convenient yet the tradeoff of decreased privacy should be kept in mind.

 Same address can be used for sending and receiving money.

-.. example:: you have created an address to send money to Alice.
+*Example:* you have created an address to send money to Alice.
 Alice can see the address the money came from and can send money to the address back to you.

 Address screen
 --------------